 Many of us are using DITA or DocBook already to create multiple deliverables from XML source content.
 However, authoring tools are adapting to these standards and WYSIWYG editors are available for XML content.
 The true benefit of learning XML and XSLT will be the ability to work "under the hood" on XML-based content.
 Also, now that many of our tools use XML as a native document format (such as Word documents, RoboHelp project files, etc.), writers who can work under the hood will be able to troubleshoot corruption issues, create custom translations for automatically generating documents in these formats, and more.

 There is a gaping semantic void between how users think and how writers write.
 Even the most robust help system will be of little use if users cannot find the content they are looking for.
 The effectiveness of help can be drastically improved by researching what language users enter into the search field, and by mapping the help content to the existing understanding of users.

 Help content is slowly migrating to the Internet.
 This allows help authors to implement functionality that isn't available for locally installed help.
 Scripting languages such as ASP, JSP, and AJAX will allow future help authors to take advantage of the server and create help that integrates more heavily with stored user data, web tools from other vendors, and more.

 As user forums and wikis become more robust, help authors will need to learn how to effectively integrate content from those sources into the help.
 Also, technical writers will need to clarify their role in working with user-generated content.
 Should writers participate in these discussions?
 How can user content be leveraged for filling in gaps in the help?
 Technical writers will need to help answer these questions to provide a more thorough and seamless experience for users.

-These are just a few skills you can develop to improve your value as a technical writer.
+These are just a few skills you can develop to improve your value and further your technical writer career.